 credit card news

 In a Nutshell: With the backing of U.S. Bank, Ascent Private Capital Management re-imagines wealth and brings families together to achieve a shared vision for the future.
-By using wealth psychology, Ascent aims to build financial posterity through a seamless transfer of family resources.
-Managing family wealth can be complicated by a lack of preparation, trust, and communication among family members or business associates — this is why 90% of wealth doesn’t make it past a third generation.
-Ascent’s strategic wealth coaches, like Amy Zehnder, are there to help families understand each other and their relationship with money, with the end goal of building a sustainable financial legacy.
+Ascent aims to build financial posterity through a seamless transfer of family resources by using wealth psychology.
+A lack of preparation, trust, and communication among family members or business associates can make managing family wealth complicated.
+This is why 90% of wealth doesn’t make it past a third generation.
+Ascent’s strategic wealth coaches, including Amy Zehnder, are there to help families understand each other and their relationship with money, with the end goal of building a sustainable financial legacy.

-Building a healthy financial portfolio is only part of establishing wealth that will last for generations.
-Family dynamics play a major role in preserving assets and ideals, but many advisors don’t place enough emphasis on that aspect.
+Family dynamics play a major role in preserving assets and ideals, but at times, advisors don’t place enough emphasis on that aspect.

-U.S. Bank’s Ascent Private Capital Management approaches financial situations from both angles.
+Ascent Private Capital Management of U.S. Bank approaches financial situations from both angles.
 The strategy begins with portfolio management and investments, but Ascent’s services also map the sensitive terrain of family wealth, including any unforeseen issues that may arise in the planning process.

 What is wealth psychology?

 The study of one’s relationship with money and wealth because wealth is more than money.
 We all have a relationship with money that we learned at an early age; this relationship guides the majority of behaviors throughout our lives.
 Saying that money is more than wealth means that someone can be rich in spirit, rich in love, rich in knowledge, rich in family relationships, and have a rich social network.